 - Rash.
 In addition to cradle cap, some affected babies develop a mild red rash.
 This can appear on the eyebrows, on the skin next to their nose, or in the creases of the skin such as around the neck, behind the ears or in the armpits.
 Sometimes it can cause a kind of nappy rash in the groin creases.

-The condition most commonly develops in the first six weeks of life.
+Cradle cap most commonly develops in the first six weeks of life.
 It tends to last a few weeks or months and then goes.

 What is the treatment for seborrhoeic dermatitis in babies?